scotthallauer/msc-project/README.md

 **Note:** The command to plot figures expects a specific naming format for run IDs since the aggregate prefixes have been hardcoded (e.g. "shom-e", "shet-m", "mhom-d", "ashet-e", etc.).
 If you want to use a different naming format, please update the relevant `process/plot_*.py` files.

+**Note:** It is recommended that you set `pDynamicProgressOutput=true` in your corresponding `config/*.properties` while running evolution locally.
+This option dynamically outputs the progress for each generation and gives an estimate of time remaining.
+However, you will need to set this option to `false` again when running in a cluster environment.

 ## Cluster Environment

 **Note:** All of these instructions are intended for use on a Linux system that uses the PBS queuing system.